leanderseige/steeringwheelarduino/README.md

 We got our wheel from a local car recycling yard.
 First we got a Volvo wheel including an airbag but people told us that it would be a bad idea to disassemble the airbag ourselves.
 I thought it would be a good idea to follow this advice and get ourselves one without airbag.
 We were lucky and found this nice Pulsar Victor sports steering wheel for €30.

+This wheel is mounted using five M5 screws.
+I designed a separate adapter for it to stick it on the 8mm threaded rod.
+The file is called wheel_adapter.ino

 ## Ball bearings

 We recycled some old bearings from a skateboard.
 Inserted two ball bearings including spacers on each side of each wall.